Andries Pretorius: Career

 In 1851, Boer malcontents in the Orange River Sovereignty and the Basotho chief Moshoeshoe I asked Pretorius to come to their aid.
 He announced his intention of crossing the Vaal to "restore order" in the Sovereignty.
 His goal was to obtain an acknowledgment of the independence of the Transvaal Boers from the British.
 Having decided on a policy of abandonment, the British cabinet entertained his proposal.
 The government withdrew its reward of 2000 pounds, which had been offered for his capture after the Boomplaats battle.
 Pretorius met the British commissioners near the Sand River.
 On 17 January 1852 they concluded the convention by which the independence of the Transvaal Boers was recognized by Britain.

 Pretorius recrossed the Vaal River, and on 16 March he reconciled with Potgieter at Rustenburg.
 The followers of both leaders approved the convention, although the Potgieter party was not represented.
 In the same year, Pretorius paid a visit to Durban with the object of opening up trade between Natal and the new republic.
 In 1852, he also attempted to close the road to the interior through Bechuanaland and sent a commando to the western border against Sechele.

 Pretorius died at his home at Magaliesberg in July 1853.
 He is described by Theal as "the ablest leader and most perfect representative of the Emigrant Farmers."
-In 1855, a new district and a new town were formed out of the Potchefstroom and Rustenburg districts by his son, Marthinus Wessel Pretorius, who named them Pretoria in honour of the late commandant-general.
+In 1855, a new district and a new town were formed out of the Potchefstroom and Rustenburg districts by his son, Marthinus Wessel Pretorius, who named them Pretoria in honor of the late commandant-general.
 Marthinus Wessel Pretorius was the first president of the Transvaal Republic.